Get a free, no obligation personal loan quote with rates as low as 6.99%

 • Provide them with a copy of the agreement and cancellation notice

-Bottom Line On High Interest Loans In Canada
+Bottom Line On High-Interest Loans In Canada

 As more consumers seek alternative lenders to obtain high-cost credit products, governments across Canada will have to keep pace on the legislative front to ensure they operate their business fairly and ethically.

 Borrowers with bad credit face many struggles and challenges regarding their finances, which makes them vulnerable to exploitation by unscrupulous lenders.
 Though most high-cost credit lenders operate in an honest, transparent, and ethical way, the few who do not can tarnish the industry’s reputation.
-For this reason, legislation in provinces like Ontario and Alberta can play a critical role in ensuring the industry works for both borrowers and lenders.
+For this reason, legislation in provinces like Alberta and British Columbia can play a critical role in ensuring the industry works for both borrowers and lenders.
 However, most provinces have yet to follow in their footsteps – it may take some time before such regulations are instituted across the country.

 Mark Gregorski avatar on Loans Canada